-2021 Window Treatment Trends
+2022 Window Treatment Trends

 A window treatment provides privacy, lets the sun in (or not) and helps to keep the cold weather out.
 And it does all of this while dressing up your windows and making your rooms look formal and elegant, modern or romantic – or while making a whimsical or bold design statement.

-1. Roman and Roller Shades
+1. Roller or Roman Shades

 “Clean and simple is one of the biggest trends in window treatments, like pairing treatments for coverage with simple side panels just to give that pop of color and texture to make a statement in the room,” says David Pulliam at Gotcha Covered.

-“For letting in the light, top up, bottom down Roman shades are great because they create privacy but let light in.”
+“For letting in the light, top-up, bottom down Roman shades are great because they create privacy but let light in.”
 Gentry also likes the look of tailored window treatments.
 “For a simple and clean look, use decorative trim on the edge of drapery panels or Roman shades,” Gentry advises.

 “Roller shades are seeing a huge increase in popularity in our region,” says Jeff King, Shutters and Blinds Specialist at The Blind King in Fort Worth, TX.
-This sentiment is shared by Lyndsey Dianne, Owner and Operator of DianneDecor.com in Houston, TX.
+This sentiment is shared by Lyndsey Dianne, owner and operator of DianneDecor.com in Houston, TX.

 2. Shutters and Blinds

-Blinds are also available in a variety of materials and styles, such as the wood, faux wood with embossed colors that look like real wood, and vinyl.
+Blinds are also available in a variety of materials and styles, such as wood, faux wood with embossed colors that look like real wood, and vinyl.
 Blinds can also be horizontal or vertical and either corded, cordless, or motorized.

-“Acrylic accents on finials, tie backs and rods are huge right now,” says Gentry.
+“Acrylic accents on finials, tiebacks, and rods are huge right now,” says Gentry.
 Metal hardware is another popular trend, according to Pulliam.
 “It adds a simpler and more streamlined look to the treatments,” he explains.

-Imagine being able to open and close your blinds while you’re sitting on the sofa, in another room or before you even enter the house.
+Imagine being able to open and close your smart blinds while you’re sitting on the sofa, in another room, or before you even enter the house.
 “Technology is now something to consider with your window treatments,” says Pulliam.
 “High-tech touches with home automation and motorization are on the rise because of their convenience and safety.”